sissaschool/lograptor/doc/lograptor-conf.rst

     the title of the page (as in <title></title>) for html reports, or the main header for plain text reports.

-.. py:attribute:: formats

-    Can be one a comma-separated list of the following: *text*, *html*, or *csv*.

 .. envvar:: html_template

     Which template should be used for the final html reports.